Atlas-418/Labyrinthine/README.md

 - [ ] figure out how to incorperate said moral dilemmas into the maze, and make it solevable via hints

 And now the steps to achive those goals:
-- [ ] Learn the Bevy API
 - [ ] Get collisions and rendering
-- [ ] Get a first person camera working
+- [X] Get a first person camera working
-- [ ] move the first person camera around
+- [X] move the first person camera around
 - [ ] Figure out how to proceduraly generate a maze (check out [this blog](<https://professor-l.github.io/mazes/>), will most likely use Hunt and Kill)
-- [ ] GEnerate a voxel mesh with the procedural maze
+- [ ] Generate a voxel mesh with the procedural maze

 Things we need to make it through reigionals:
+- [ ] A maze
-- [ ] Ability to move
+- [X] Ability to move
 - [ ] Moral dilemmas with multiple outcomes
 - [ ] Allow the user to choose between the outcomes somehow
 - [ ] Accessability options